HughWarrington/SymPortal_wiki/The-SymPortal-logic.md

 Within each _**clade_collection**_, every _**analysis_type**_ of the corresponding clade is searched for.
 An _**analysis_type**_ is found within a _**clade_collection**_ if the _**clade_collection**_ contains the DIVs that define the _**analysis_type**_ within the relative abundance ranges defined for that _**analysis_type**_ during the ITS2 type profile discovery phase (explained below; except for the relaxed lower limits implemented due to artefact mitigation in unlocked DIVs; see [A.2 Mitigating _withinCladeCutoff_ artefact resolutions](#A2-mitigating-withincladecutoff-artefact-resolutions)).
 For each DIV within each typeProfile this relative abundance range is simply the max and min relative abundance that the DIVs were found at in the initial supporting _**clade_collection**_ objects. [[top]](#contents)

 > e.g. when searching for analysis_type C3-C3a-C3cc in clade_collection 'Example1':
-> 1. Determing maximum and minimum relative abundances for each DIV in the analysis_type by examining supporting clade_collection onjects.
+> 1. Determining maximum and minimum relative abundances for each DIV in the analysis_type by examining supporting clade_collection onjects.
 > * a) the abundances of the _**analysis_type**_ object's DIVs are summed
 >
 > || C3 | C3a | C3cc | C3ab | C3d | C3t | C3z | Total seqs | DIV seqs |